 Want to travel the world with fellow free-spirits?
-Here’s everything you need to know about the co-travelling revolution
+Here’s everything you need to know about the co-travelling movement

 The beauty of co-travelling is that it’s a no-strings arrangement.
-You can explore new countries exactly as you please, only with the friendly back-up of a broad group of strangers.
-These people come from all walks of life, but they’re united with you via a potent sense of wanderlust.
+You can explore new countries exactly as you please, with the friendly back-up of a broad group of strangers.
+These people come from all walks of life, but they’re united via a shared passion for fun, free-wheeling travel.

-Here’s five great reasons why you should hit the co-travelling freeway:
+Here are five great reasons why you should hop onboard the co-travelling express:

 You’re part of a mutual support network

-At the same time, they’re not your colleagues – and that’s a beautiful thing.
+At the same time, they’re typically *not* your colleagues – and that’s a beautiful thing.
 Co-working cuts out the office politics.
-You’re not there because you owe anyone anything, or feel obliged to act a certain way.
-It’s simply a blank slate for mutual support, in the purest terms.
+You’re not there because you report to anyone, or feel obliged to act a certain way.
+It’s simply a blank slate for mutual support.

 At the same time, there’s no shared history with these people.
-They’re not your loved ones, and you don’t need to compromise on what you want to do if it doesn’t suit them.
 Your co-travellers merely form a friendly, supportive base from which to navigate the world.

-“You can just be yourself at whatever confidence level you find yourself on at the time of travel,” says Bella Stevenson, who travelled with Flash Pack to Sri Lanka and India.
+“You can just be yourself at whatever confidence level you find yourself on at the time of travel,” says Bella Stevenson, who travelled with Flash Pack to Sri Lanka.
 “All of us Flashpackers had different personalities, expectations and life experiences, but we all bought our own individuality to the tour and, in turn, created a group memory.”

 Contrary to common perception, there’s no pressure to be loud or gregarious, either.
-“As an outgoing introvert (meaning I can do social situations but I definitely need some downtime, too), I was slightly concerned,” says Delphine Chui, a journalist who travelled with Flash Pack on our mini-adventure to Scotland.
+“As an outgoing introvert (meaning I can do social situations but I definitely need some downtime, too), I was slightly concerned [about the group dynamic],” says Delphine Chui, a journalist who travelled with Flash Pack on a pop-up adventure to Scotland.
 “But really, I needn’t have been.
 As dinners approached, conversation flowed as freely as the wine and whisky.”

 You have the freedom to do your own thing